-This graduate program is based in the undergraduate areas of both Exercise Science and Health Science.
-Coursework includes courses in understanding human health, physical education, exercise physiology, athletic performance, and statistics.
 This program is designed to prepare graduates to work in a variety of settings, such as in coaching, strength and conditioning, fitness and wellness programming, personal training, recreation specialties, and some health careers.
-Admission prerequisite courses: Human Anatomy and Physiology, Exercise Physiology, and Biomechanics
+Admission prerequisite courses: Human Anatomy and Physiology.